Need a place to park your cash and earn some interest?

 Like an online savings account, CDs don’t pay much but they are guaranteed investments and FDIC insured.
 You can invest in one for a short time period (as little as one month) or for 10+ years.
 Usually, interest rates increase the longer time period you choose.
+Here is a succinct article that explains more about CDs, the benefits, and drawbacks of using them.
 You can use a website like Bankrate to compare the interest rates available from dozens of different banks.

 One caveat is that you’ll want to avoid pulling the money out before the CD’s maturity date or you’ll pay a fee, which is often equal to three months worth of interest.

 Do you have credit cards or loans with high interest rates?
 If you have extra cash, paying them off is a great return on your investment.
 It’s simple.
 If you have a credit card with an 18% interest rate, you will get an immediate and guaranteed 18% return.
 There is no investment on the planet that will give you an 18% guaranteed return.
 Pay yourself first.

 To reap the greatest reward, aim to pay off your highest interest rate debts first.
 Or, if you feel like you need more motivation, try the snowball method and pay off the smallest sized loan first, regardless of the interest rate.
 As you pay off smaller accounts, it may motivate you to continuously pay off your debt.
 This really works and I’ve used it with clients in the past.

 4. Municipal Bonds